igdownloader/InstagramDownloader/README.md

 # InstagramDownloader

-Firefox or Chrome Extention that creates an download button for instagram images and videos on the right of the bookmark icon.
+Firefox and Chrome Extention which creates an download button for instagram images and videos on the right of the bookmark icon.
-Check the Chrome and Firefox folder for the different versions.

 Go to [Instagram Downloader](https://addons.mozilla.org/firefox/addon/instagram_download/) to install on Firefox.